Nan Chiau High School: Co-curricular activities

 Nan Chiau High School offers a wide variety of extra-curricular activities, labelled Co-Curricular Activities (CCA) by the Ministry of Education, consisting of sports groups, uniformed groups, performing arts, clubs and societies.
 Since the school’s relocation to Sengkang in 2001, several CCAs have achieved notable results.

 The school's National Cadet Corps (NCHSNCC) unit has been awarded the Gold unit award for 19 consecutive years and received the Distinction Unit Recognition (UR) Award in 2021.
 The National Police Cadet Corps (NPCC) unit has achieved the Gold Award for 11 consecutive years in the Unit Overall Proficiency Award (UOPA).
 The NCHS Red Cross Youth has received the Community Service Award (Gold) in 2010 and 2013, as well as the Excellence Unit Award (Gold) in 2011 and 2012.
 Established in 2011, the Scouts unit has won the National Patrol Camp Best Newcomer Award and the National Patrol Camp Overall Silver in 2013.

 Nan Chiau High School's performing arts groups have received Certificates of Accomplishment and Distinction in the Singapore Youth Festival (SYF) Arts Presentation Assessment since 2012.
 In the 2007 SYF Central Judging, the Chinese Dance, String Orchestra, and Choir won Gold with Honour, while the Chinese Orchestra, Chinese LDDS, English LDDS, Contemporary Dance, and Wind Orchestra received Silver.
 In 2011, the Chinese Dance, Choir, and English LDDS earned Gold with Honour at the SYF Central Judging.
 These groups also participate in community performances, such as the FOCUS event held in 2016 at the Anchorvale Community Club.

 The clubs and societies at Nan Chiau High School provide students with opportunities to develop a range of skills and interests.
 The NCHS Robotics Club has been the zonal champion of the DSTA-DSO East Zone Robotics Challenge since 2014 and has organized an annual competition for primary and secondary school students since 2009.
 The Multimedia Club received the Best School Award in the Canon Photo Marathon in 2014 and 2015.

-The full listing of co-curricular activities (CCAs) offered by Nan Chiau High School is featured below.